KarenSandova/Project_Space_invasion/README.md

 #### Scoring 🏆

-The game must calculate and show the score for each enemy eliminated, which will increase by 5 by 5.
+- The game must calculate and show the score for each enemy eliminated, which will increase by 5 by 5.
 Once the enemy ship dies, the score obtained will be shown and compared with those of other users in order to calculate the place obtained in the game.

-#### Game Pause ⏸️

-- The game must allow pausing and resuming without losing the current state.
-- During the pause, the game must show a screen indicating that it is paused.

 #### Game Over 💔